AdobeDocs/workfront-learn.en/help/fusion/12-exercises/introduction-to-universal-connectors.md

 ---
-title: Introduction to universal connectors
+title: Introduction to universal connectors exercise
 description: Expand your understanding of working with REST universal connectors and working with the data returned.
 activity: use
 team: Technical Marketing